China's Toy Market

 Toys in the Chinese market can be classified broadly into electronic, mechanical, plastic and wooden toys.
-In addition to traditional offerings, models, licensed toys (movie spin-offs, cartoon characters, etc), dolls, high-tech toys, educational toys, internet-connected toys and toys for adult recreation and entertainment have continued to come onto the market.
+In addition to traditional offerings, models, licensed toys (including movie spin-offs, cartoon characters, etc), high-tech toys and educational toys (including ‘STEM’ – Science, Technology, Engineering and Mathematics – items) have continued to come onto the market.

-According to data from market research company Euromonitor, the total retail sales of toys and games in China have soared from RMB89.7 billion in 2011 to RMB232.17 billion in 2016, registering an average annual growth rate of 20.9%.
-In 2016, retail sales of traditional toys and games increased by 8% year-on-year to RMB69.35 billion, representing 29.9% of total market turnover, while retail sales of electronic toys and games increased by 19% year-on-year to RMB162.82 billion, accounting for 70.1% of total market turnover.
+According to data from market research company, Euromonitor, the total retail sales of toys and games in China soared from RMB135.6 billion in 2013 to RMB324.1 billion in 2018, an average annual growth rate of 19.1%.
+In 2018, retail sales of traditional toys and games increased by 7.1% year-on-year to RMB79.74 billion, representing 24.6% of total market turnover, while retail sales of electronic toys and games increased by 20.9% year-on-year to RMB244.31 billion, accounting for 75.4% of total market turnover.

-There were around 236 million children under the age of 14 on the Chinese mainland in 2016, the year when China began the full implementation of the two-child policy under the 13th Five-Year Plan (2016-2020).
-The National Health and Family Planning Commission predicts that the number of newborns will climb to between 17.5 million and 21 million annually during the period.
-This, along with China’s steady economic growth, should mean the prospects of its toy market are rosy.
+As of 2017 there were around 233 million children under the age of 14 on the mainland, the year when China began the full implementation of the two-child policy under the 13th Five-Year Plan (2016-2020).
+The National Health and Family Planning Commission predicts that the number of new-borns will climb to between 17.5 million and 21 million annually during the period.
+This, along with China’s steady economic growth, should mean that toy market prospects are rosy.

-Electronic toys: high-tech electronic toys have caught on in recent years.
+High-tech electronic toys have become increasingly popular in recent years.
 Interactive, electronic toys with relatively high technology content have emerged as mainstream items.
-Another growth area is educational toys inspiring children’s imagination and creativity and enhancing their in-hand manipulation skills.
+Another growth area is educational toys, inspiring children’s imagination and creativity and enhancing their coordination.
 Toys that combine learning and fun are well received by children and parents alike.

 Source: Global Trade Atlas